Housing & Supportive Services

-Participants are referred into one of three core programs based on their needs, with a range of services including subsidized apartments, financial and life skills education, and assistance in navigating school, health and community resources.
+Participants are referred into one of our core programs based on their needs, with a range of services including subsidized apartments, financial and life skills education, and assistance in navigating school, health and community resources.

 Chanell's Success Story

 Chanell began struggling to find housing for her and her daughter in December 2016.
 She stayed with friends and family but also sometimes stayed in her car.
 She was determined to find housing no matter how much stress she was under or how much disappointment she faced.
-When she worked with a YWCA St. Paul Rapid Re-Housing Case Manager, she able to move beyond crisis and into stability.
+When she worked with a YWCA St. Paul Housing Case Manager, she able to move beyond crisis and into stability.
 Chanell welcomed her second child and completed her GED with the comfort and security of her own home.
-Click here for video transcript.
+Click here for video transcript

 Transitional Housing Program